French Cochinchina: Plantation economy

-In response to rural unrest and to growing labour militancy in Saigon, between 1930 and 1932 the French authorities detained more than 12,000 political prisoners, of whom 88 were guillotined, and almost 7000 sentenced to prison or to hard labour in penal colonies.
+In response to rural unrest and growing labour militancy in Saigon, the French authorities detained, between 1930 and 1932, more than 12,000 political prisoners, of whom 88 were guillotined, and almost 7,000 sentenced to prison or hard labour in penal colonies.

 Popular Front promise of reform

-In 1936 the formation in France of the Popular Front government led by Leon Blum was accompanied by promises of colonial reform.
-In Cochinchina the new governor-general of Indochina Jules Brévié, sought to defuse the tense and expectant political situation by amnestying political prisoners, and by easing restrictions on the press, political parties, and trade unions.
+In 1936, the formation in France of the Popular Front government led by Leon Blum was accompanied by promises of colonial reform.
+In Cochinchina the new governor-general of Indochina Jules Brévié, sought to defuse the tense and expectant political situation by amnestying political prisoners and easing restrictions on the press, political parties, and trade unions.

-Saigon witnessed further unrest culminating in the summer of 1937 in general dock and transport strikes.
-In April of that year the Communist Party and their Trotskyist left opposition ran a common slate for the municipal elections with both their respective leaders Nguyễn Văn Tạo and Tạ Thu Thâu winning seats.
-The exceptional anti-colonial unity of the left, however, was split by the lengthening shadow of the Moscow Trials and by growing protest over the failure of the Communist-supported Popular Front to deliver constitutional reform.
-Colonial Minister Marius Moutet, a Socialist commented that he had sought "a wide consultation with all elements of the popular [will]," but with "Trotskyist-Communists intervening in the villages to menace and intimidate the peasant part of the population, taking all authority from the public officials," the necessary "formula" had not been found.
+Saigon witnessed further unrest culminating in general dock and transport strikes in the summer of 1937.
+In April of that year, the Communist Party and their Trotskyist left opposition ran a common slate for the municipal elections, with both their respective leaders Nguyễn Văn Tạo and Tạ Thu Thâu winning seats.
+The exceptional anti-colonial unity of the left, however, was split by the lengthening shadow of the Moscow Trials and growing protest over the failure of the Communist-supported Popular Front to deliver constitutional reform.
+Colonial Minister Marius Moutet, a socialist, commented that he had sought "a wide consultation with all elements of the popular [will]," but with "Trotskyist-Communists intervening in the villages to menace and intimidate the peasant section of the population, taking all authority from the public officials," the necessary "formula" had not been found.

 War and the Insurrection of 1940

-In April 1939 Cochinchina Council elections Tạ Thu Thâu led a "Workers' and Peasants' Slate" into victory over both the moderate Constitutionalists and the Communists' Democratic Front.
-Key to their success was popular opposition to the war taxes ("national defence levy") that the Communist Party, in the spirit of Franco-Soviet accord, had felt obliged to support.
-Brévié set the election results aside and wrote to Colonial Minister Georges Mandel: "the Trotskyists under the leadership of Ta Thu Thau, want to take advantage of a possible war in order to win total liberation."
+In the April 1939 Cochinchina Council elections, Tạ Thu Thâu led a "Workers' and Peasants' Slate" into victory over both the moderate Constitutionalists and the Communists' Democratic Front.
+Key to their success was popular opposition to the war taxes ("national defence levy") that the Communist Party, in the spirit of the Franco-Soviet accord, had felt obliged to support.
+Brévié set the election results aside and wrote to Colonial Minister Georges Mandel: "the Trotskyists under the leadership of Ta Thu Thau want to take advantage of a possible war in order to win total liberation."
 The Stalinists, on the other hand, are "following the position of the Communist Party in France" and "will thus be loyal if war breaks out."

-With the Hitler-Stalin Pact of 23 August 1939, the local Communists were ordered by Moscow to return to direct confrontation with the French.
-Under the slogan "Land to the Tillers, Freedom for the workers and independence for Vietnam", in November 1940 the Party in Cochinchina instigated a widespread insurrection.
-The revolt did not penetrate Saigon (an attempted uprising in the city was quelled in a day).
+With the Molotov–Ribbentrop Pact of 23 August 1939, the local Communists were ordered by Moscow to return to direct confrontation with the French.
+Under the slogan "Land to the tillers, freedom for the workers and independence for Vietnam", the Communist Party in Cochinchina instigated a widespread insurrection in November 1940.
+The revolt did not penetrate Saigon, as an attempted uprising in the city was quelled within a day.
 In the Mekong Delta fighting continued until the end of the year.